Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: MOTIVATION FOR THE USE OF A GLOBAL DISC MODEL

-Once one accepts that very flattened haloes of unseen matter can exist then one may lose any predictability.
-For example, since dark haloes are not seen, one may assume anything about them, say, that outside the last measurement point there is present a flattened dark matter ring of a given arbitrarily large mass and given shape, encircling the galaxy.
-To balance its influence on the luminous matter, one needs correspondingly large amount of mass inside galaxy.
-This in turn would made impossible even to determine the mass-to-light ratio of the luminous matter since the ratio would depend on the unknown mass of the flattened dark matter halo.
+Once it is accepted that very flattened haloes of unseen matter can exist then one may lose any predictability.
+For example, as dark haloes are not seen, one may assume anything about them, say that outside the last measurement point there is present a flattened dark matter ring of a given arbitrarily large mass and given shape encircling the galaxy.
+To balance its influence on the luminous matter, one needs a correspondingly large amount of mass inside the galaxy.
+This in turn would make it impossible even to determine the mass-to-light ratio of the luminous matter, as the ratio would depend on the unknown mass of the flattened dark matter halo.

-There is a simple criterion for deciding, whether the mass distribution at larger radii in some galaxy is flattened rather than spherical.
-In the presence of spherical dark matter halo, the non-spherical component of mass distribution should be negligible.
+There is a simple criterion for deciding whether the mass distribution at larger radii in some galaxy is flattened rather than spherical.
+In the presence of a spherical dark matter halo, the non-spherical component of the mass distribution should be negligible.
 Then, only the radial component of the gravitational force is important.
-In this case Keplerian mass function $G^{-1}rv_c^2(r)$ defined for rotation curve $v_c(r)$ must be a nondecreasing function of radius In deriving this inequality, we assumed circular orbits of matter in the vicinity of the galactic plane, which is customary in modeling of rotation curves.
+In this case the Keplerian mass function $G^{-1}rv_c^2(r)$ defined for rotation curve $v_c(r)$ must be a non-decreasing function of radius: In deriving this inequality, we assumed circular orbits of matter in the vicinity of the galactic plane, which is customary in the modelling of rotation curves.
 For spherical systems, the Keplerian mass function is identical with the true mass function.
-Thus, if sphericity condition (\ref{eq:sphcond}) is not satisfied at larger radii, the true mass distribution cannot be spherical, and spherical CDM halo is thereby excluded (as far as the usual assumptions in galaxy modeling are employed), or other forms of dark matter are required forming flattened structures.
+Thus, if the sphericity condition (\ref{eq:sphcond}) is not satisfied at larger radii, the true mass distribution cannot be spherical, and a spherical cold dark matter halo is thereby excluded (as far as the usual assumptions in galaxy modelling are employed), or other forms of dark matter are required forming flattened structures.